brslv/tonik/README.md

 ['POST', 'foo/{slug:( ([a-z]+)-([a-z]+)-([012]+) )?}', 'PatternsController@complex', 'complex'],
 ```

 This will match only POST requests.
-The slug parameter should be in the form "something a-z"-"something a-z again"-"something 0-9".
-For example /foo/bar-baz-1 is a valid route.
+The slug parameter should be in the form **"something a-z"-"something a-z again"-"something 0-9"**.
+You should notice it's also optional.
+So with or without it this route will be matched.
+For example **/foo/bar-baz-1** is a valid route.
+Also just **/foo**.
+But **/foo/bar** is invalid route, because it doesn't match the regex.

 ## That's it.
 Well, that's pretty much all you would need for a simple app.
 If you want to dive deeper, take a look at the **tests** folder to see how the router works in greater details.